 Admission procedures, deadlines and requirements are the same for all domestic students applying for a place in the graduate entry MD.
 Apply here.

-Choosing the Rural End-to-End is a two-step process.
+Choosing the End-to-End Rural Cohort is a two-step process.

-- A couple of weeks after the closing date, the faculty admissions team will email all applicants inviting them to express a preference for the Rural End-to-End program.
+- A couple of weeks after the closing date, the faculty admissions team will email all applicants inviting them to express a preference for the End-to-End Rural Cohort.
 This is your chance to say you'd like to take part.